msberends/AMR/index.md

 install.packages("AMR")
 ```

 It will be downloaded and installed automatically.
-For RStudio, click on menu *Tools* > *Install Packages...*, then type in "AMR" and press <kbd>Install</kbd>.
+For RStudio, click on the menu *Tools* > *Install Packages...* and then type in "AMR" and press <kbd>Install</kbd>.

 ### Get started